andrew/ultimate-awesome/README.md

 - [awesome-dao-zh](https://github.com/SeeDAO-OpenSource/awesome-dao-zh) - 📚 DAO 相关开源工具精选中文版.
 - [awesome-dynamic-conditional-networks-cv](https://github.com/thomasverelst/awesome-dynamic-conditional-networks-cv) - Overview of conditional computution and dynamic CNNs for computer vision, with a focus on reducing computational complexity.
 - [awesome-phages](https://github.com/voorloopnul/awesome-phages) - A curated list of phage related software and computational resources for phage scientists, bioinformaticians and enthusiasts.
-- [awesome-ai-marketing](https://github.com/xaramore/awesome-ai-marketing) - A curated list of awesome AI tools for marketing, including content creation, analytics, personalization, and more.
 - [awesome-split-learning](https://github.com/aidecentralized/awesome-split-learning) - A curated repository for various papers in the domain of split learning.
 - [awesome_resource_list](https://github.com/AwesomeRubyist/awesome_resource_list) - Awesome resources and links for Ruby developers.
 - [cedar-awesome](https://github.com/cedar-policy/cedar-awesome) - A curated list of awesome Cedar related tools and articles.